 - Approximately every 3-4 years, the Town updates its Hazard, Risk, and Vulnerability Assessment.
 This reviews various community risks like earthquakes and major fires, but also risks associated with climate change, like storms.

-Want to dig into some of the information that is informing our updated Climate Action Plan?
+Want to dig into some of the information that informed our updated Climate Action Plan?
 Check out these reports, publications, and resources:

 - Sidney's Community Emissions Inventory - completed by the CRD, Sidney's inventory starts p.
 58

 - Climate Projections for the Capital Region